 There is no secret formula for admission to BYU.
 All applications go through a holistic review, meaning everything in the application is considered.
 Take the opportunity to tell us about yourself.
 Make sure the work is your own and be thorough.
-Your application, including your essays, should demonstrate your preparation in the AIMS of a BYU Education which are as follows:
+Your application, including your essays, should demonstrate your preparation in the Aims of a BYU Education listed below:

 “The founding charge of BYU is to teach every subject with the Spirit.”
 BYU provides a world-class education within a spiritual environment.
 To help you feel comfortable here, we recommend attending, participating in, and graduating from The Church of Jesus Christ of Latter-day Saints seminary.
 We also recommend that you regularly participate in church meetings, programs, and activities.
 If you are spiritually prepared, BYU will provide you with the opportunity to strengthen your testimony of the gospel of Jesus Christ while studying for your degree.